jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group6/Proposal/readme.md

 # Programming Technique II Assignment Proposal (Fitness Progress Tracker)

 ## Synopsis and General Idea
+The fitness progress tracker is a platform designed to assist individuals in achieving their fitness goals by monitoring and managing their progress.The system incorporates features such as personalized workout plans, nutrition tracking, goal setting, and recommendations.
+With its user-friendly interface,robust features and strong security measures, the fitness progress tracker system serves as a virtual fitness companion, guiding users towards sustainable and fulfilling fitness journeys.

 ## System objectives/Purpose and What the user can achieve/do in the system
 The fitness progress tracker aim to assist users in: